|

 you should have taken classes in calculus, linear algebra, differential

 equations, and proof techniques.
-An exposure to Abstract Algebra and Real
+An exposure to Real

 Analysis is also desirable.
 If you lack some of this background, then you may